Scientist working with analytical instruments inside a laboratory

 EtG Calculation Formula Guide

 The EtG calculation formula is the quiet engine that makes our Realistic EtG Calculator trustworthy.
 If you have ever wondered how a computer can turn your drink count into a prediction of when you will pass a urine EtG test, this page is for you.
-We will translate the science behind Ethyl Glucuronide (EtG) into everyday language so you can run calculations with confidence, understand the limits of each model, and explain the results to a friend, loved one, or case manager.
+We will translate the science behind Ethyl Glucuronide (EtG) into everyday language so you can run calculations with confidence.

 Why EtG Formulas Matter

 Ethyl Glucuronide is a direct metabolite of alcohol.
-Unlike the buzz you feel, EtG sticks around and is detectable in urine for up to 80 hours—or even longer when the test uses a high-sensitivity threshold.
-Courts, treatment programs, employers, and family members rely on EtG testing precisely because it provides an objective view into recent drinking.
-That means your plan for staying compliant hinges on consistent numbers, not guesses.
+Unlike the buzz you feel, EtG sticks around and is detectable in urine for up to 80 hours.
+Courts, treatment programs, and employers rely on EtG testing because it provides an objective view into recent drinking.

 A realistic EtG calculator has to do two things well:

-Getting either step wrong leads to risky decisions.
-The formulas below use research-backed assumptions so the estimates you receive align with typical laboratory observations instead of wishful thinking.
+The formulas below use research-backed assumptions so the estimates align with typical laboratory observations.

 The Half-Life Decay Model

-At the heart of every credible EtG calculation formula is a half-life curve.
-Scientists measure how long it takes for the body to eliminate half of a substance.
+At the heart of every credible EtG calculation is a half-life curve.
 For EtG the published half-life ranges from 2.5 to 6 hours.
-To keep the calculator consistent, we use an average of 5 hours while also reminding you that individual metabolism varies.
+We use an average of 5 hours while reminding you that individual metabolism varies.

 The formula looks like this: